This post is frequently updated. Last updated: 27 Mar, 2020

 #9.
 Robot Framework

 Robot Framework is another open-source tool that is keyword-driven.
-Robot is flexible since you could use it with many desktop automation libraries such as SwingLibrary (Java Swing GUI), SikuliLibrary (SikuliX), SapGuiLibrary, JavaFXLibrary (JavaFX apps), EclipseLibrary (Eclipse RCP/SWT), and AutoItLibrary (AutoIt).
+The robot is flexible since you could use it with many desktop automation libraries such as SwingLibrary (Java Swing GUI), SikuliLibrary (SikuliX), SapGuiLibrary, JavaFXLibrary (JavaFX apps), EclipseLibrary (Eclipse RCP/SWT), and AutoItLibrary (AutoIt).

 |◘ Can run on multiple OS: Windows, Linux, macOS||◘ You have to use Eclipse or RIDE to write tests (no built-in IDE)|